suvam0451/dhaaga/README.md

     style="margin-right:8px"/>

-**Dhaaga** is an open source fediverse social app for smartphones (Android & iOS).
-It adds a lot of cool **client-side features**, which helps to improve communication and social interactions, makes it easy to chat and make friends, adding better offline support and making the friendiverse intuitive and fun to use for all users, new and old.
-It natively supports most fediverse software.
+**Dhaaga** is a fediverse social app for smartphones (Android & iOS), which adds a lot of cool and unique **client-side functionalities**.
+It focuses on making it easy to chat and make friends, adds superior offline support and makes the friendiverse intuitive and fun to use for all users, new and old.

 <div align="center">
   <img width="720px"  src="https://repository-images.githubusercontent.com/664825261/58e60a61-2d3b-4275-89bc-c180adb58a7d" style="top:80px"/>